Musical instruments, devices and recordings

-Upright Piano by Dreaper's of Liverpool.
-Exhibition quality, Louis XV style tulipwood case with rosewood cross-banding, the upper half with three scrolled reserves of pleated green silk separated by dividers pierced with arabesques; three oval floral ceramic plaques on lid and one on each end (cf. 1195637.1-5); elaborate ormolu mounts including two term figures as consoles to keyboard; a pair of single-branch sconces.
+An upright piano by Dreaper's of Liverpool, 19th century.
+An exhibition quality, Louis XV style tulipwood case with rosewood cross-banding, the upper half with three scrolled reserves of pleated green silk separated by dividers pierced with arabesques; three oval floral ceramic plaques on lid and one on each end (see NT 1195637.1-5); elaborate ormolu mounts including two term figures as consoles to keyboard; a pair of single-branch sconces.

 Acquired c.1860 by Richard Watt V (1835-65); Adelaide Watt (1857-1921); Trustees of the Speke Estate, 1921-1928; Liverpool Museum, Rushworth and Dreaper Collection of Musical Instruments, 1928-2010; transferred to the National Trust, 2010